XRPLF/XRPL-Standards/XLS-33d/README.md

 4. **No TrustSet Transactions**.
 CFTs may be held by any account, and therefore do not require any sort of [TrustSet](https://xrpl.org/trustset.html#trustset) transaction in order to enable holding a CFT.
 However, in order to disallow an arbitrary CFT sender from consuming recipient account reserves, payment _senders_ have to commit 1 incremental reserve (i.e., currently 2 XRP) when sending a token to any recipient who doesn't currently hold any CFTs (or to any recipient where sending the token would incur a new CFTokenPage).
 5. **No Rippling**.
 Unlike some existing capabilities of the ledger, CFTs are not eligible for [rippling](https://xrpl.org/rippling.html#rippling), and thus do not have any configurability settings related to that functionality.

+### 1.1.3 Release Timeline and Scope

+XLS-33 will only cover the addition of the new data structures for CFTs, integration with the **`Payment`** transaction such that users can make CFT to CFT payments (IE no cross currency payments), and several other incidental additions like new requirements for account deletion (discussed below).
+Later amendments will integrate CFTs with other features of the XRPL such as the DEX.

 ## 1.2.
 Creating Compact Fungible Tokens

 ### 1.2.1.
 On-Ledger Data Structures